CleverRaven/Cataclysm-DDA/doc/NPCs.md

 ### u_add_effect: effect_string, (optional duration: duration_string)
 ### npc_add_effect: effect_string, (optional duration: duration_string)
-Your character or the NPC will gain the effect for duration_string turns.
+Your character or the NPC will gain the effect for `duration_string` turns.

 ### u_add_trait: trait_string
 ### npc_add_trait: trait_string
 Your character or the NPC will gain the trait.

 ### u_buy_item: item_string, (optional cost: cost_num, optional count: count_num, optional container: container_string)
-The NPC will give your character the item or count_num copies of the item, contained in container, and will remove cost_num from your character's cash if specified.
+The NPC will give your character the item or count_num copies of the item, contained in container, and will remove `cost_num` from your character's cash if specified.
 If cost isn't present, the NPC gives your character the item at no charge.

 ### u_spend_cash: cost_num
-Remove cost_num from your character's cash.
+Remove `cost_num` from your character's cash.

 ### npc_faction_change: faction_string
-Change the NPC's faction membership to faction_string.
+Change the NPC's faction membership to `faction_string`.

 ### u_faction_rep: rep_num
-Increase's your reputation with the NPC's current faction, or decreases it if rep_num is negative.
+Increase's your reputation with the NPC's current faction, or decreases it if `rep_num` is negative.

 ### Sample effects
 { "topic": "TALK_EVAC_GUARD3_HOSTILE", "effect": [ { "u_faction_rep": -15 }, { "npc_change_faction": "hells_raiders" } ] }